BrianReisman/responsive-to-do/README.md

 [] In the terminal of your code editor from the root of the project directory run `npm run test`
+* Please note: while all tests pass there are two warnings.
+The first reads: Warning: You provided a `checked` prop to a form field without an `onChange` handler.
+This will render a read-only field.
+If the field should be mutable use `defaultChecked`.
+Otherwise, set either `onChange` or `readOnly`.
+There is in fact an onChange handler present on all inputs with a checked property.
+Warning #2 reads: Warning: Each child in a list should have a unique "key" prop.
+Check the render method of `Display`.
+I am similarly unsure why this is present since all elements that have been mapped have a key={} prop passed with a unique ID.
+Despite these warnings, all tests still pass.

 ## Lessons learned from this project

 - When I originally structured this project I did not have a dedicated component and file for what is now Task.js.
 This was no issue, the app worked exactly as it does in its current state.
-However, when I went to write some tests for this portion of the app, it was nearly impossible and I knew there must be an easier way.
-I remembered having hear that one of the benefits of modularity is the ease of testing it offers.
+However, when I went to write some tests for this portion of the app, it was nearly impossible without rending the entire application within the test case and I knew there must be an easier way.
+I remembered having heard that one of the benefits of modularity is the ease of testing it offers.
 I thought I'd try, so I refactored the code into its own component, and wrote so new tests.
-The functionality of the app stayed the same, but the testing was significantly easier and ultimately the Display.js file was much smaller and therefore more readable.
+The functionality of the app stayed the same, but the testing was significantly easier and ultimately the Display.js file was much smaller and therefore more readable as a positive side effect.
-- Another lesson I leared was how helpful having a wireframe is!
+- On the styling front, I learned both about adding gradient filters on top of images and also how to style checkboxes using the elements ::before and ::after.
+- While writing tests I discovered the benefit of using screen.debug(<element>) to help me see visually what was being tested in a virtual DOM.

 ## Features I could see enhancing this project in the future: